- Code ENVS2002

 Upon successful completion, students will have the knowledge and skills to:

-- Demonstrate a conceptual understanding of measurement and modeling approaches in ecological studies.
+- Demonstrate advanced conceptual understanding of measurement and modelling approaches in ecological studies.

-- Apply concepts and methods of quantitative analysis in the context of environmental data, with special reference to experimental design and and monitoring environmental dynamics and change.
+- Critically apply advanced concepts and methods of quantitative analysis in the context of environmental data, with special reference to experimental design and monitoring environmental dynamics and change.

-- Communicate quantitative outputs and data collection and analysis strategies to a scientific and/or management community.
+- Effectively critique and communicate quantitative outputs and data collection/analysis strategies to a scientific/management community.